 Of course, it depends how high you’re planning on going with your cats.
 None of us will walk up Kilimanjaro with a Maine Coon on a leash but if your cat has respiratory issues and you’re traveling in an RV, for example, it might just be worth paying attention to how high and how quickly you’re going up.

-Whilst cats ears do pop in high altitude it’s nothing to be overly concerned about.
+Whilst cats ears do pop in high altitude on an airplane it’s nothing to be overly concerned about.

 As always, speak to your veterinarian if you have any concerns or worries about your cat’s health at high altitude.